-Following our analysis on the energy use and carbon emissions associated with downstream use of ImageNet-1K, we next report state-of-the-art (SOTA) results for coreset selection techniques on this specific dataset.
+Following our analysis on the energy use and carbon emissions associated with downstream use of ImageNet-1K, we next report SOTA results for subset selection techniques on this specific dataset.
 Figure~\ref{fig:imagenet_acc} presents results across multiple pruning ratios, evaluated on two architectures: Swin Transformer~\citep{liu2021swin} and ResNet-34.
-The results for Swin-T are from \citet{he2024large}, who propose the coreset method Dyn-Unc while the results for ResNet-34 are from \citet{tan2025data}, who introduce the coreset approach InfoMax.
-Note that \citet{he2024large} and \citet{tan2025data} do not compare their coreset approaches against each other and use different architectures.
+The results for Swin-T are from \citet{he2024large}, who propose the subset selection method Dyn-Unc while the results for ResNet-34 are from \citet{tan2025data}, who introduce the subset selection method InfoMax.
+Note that \citet{he2024large} and \citet{tan2025data} do not compare their approaches against each other and use different architectures.
 To put the data pruning results into perspective, we also report on the performance that can be achieved using the full data set (0\% pruning) and using a subset sampled uniformly at random.
-In addition, the performance of the coreset techniques forgetting scores~\citep{toneva2018an} and $\mathbb{D}^2$ pruning~\citep{maharana2024mathbbd} are provided.
+In addition, the performance of the pruning methods forgetting scores~\citep{toneva2018an} and $\mathbb{D}^2$ pruning~\citep{maharana2024mathbbd} is provided.

-As seen in Figure~\ref{fig:imagenet_acc}, all coreset approaches perform better than a random subset (blue line) as they yield higher accuracies per pruning ratio.
+As seen in Figure~\ref{fig:imagenet_acc}, all subset selection methods perform better than a random subset (blue line) as they yield higher accuracies per pruning ratio.
 Notably, Dyn-Unc~\citep{he2024large} (red line, left plot) can prune 25\% of both ImageNet-1K and ImageNet-21K (not shown) without any drop in Top-1 accuracy (compare against green line).
 Similar results can be observed for InfoMax~\citep{tan2025data} (red line, right plot), which can prune up to 35\% of ImageNet-1K without a sacrifice in performance.
 This shows that large datasets such as ImageNet-1K can be pruned with no to little drops in performance. \looseness=-1